flipcoder/qork/README.md

 ## Running Locally (no installation)

-If you haven't already, get download qork and enter the qork folder:
+If you haven't already, download qork and enter the qork folder:

 ```
 git clone https://github.com/flipcoder/qork